 This little excerpt could just inspire you enough so to take this approach as a newbie and create a unique angle as Josh did.

-Of course, all this doesn’t only apply to learn an actual topic.
+Of course, all this doesn’t only apply to learning an actual topic.
 You can also take the ‘new to the field’ approach to other types of activity or more general ‘growth’.

 Making Money from Your Niche